vikumsw/vikumsw.github.io/index.md

 I am a prospective PhD student with 3.99/4.2 GPA (First Class Honours), 4 published research papers and completed research internship at Singapore University of Technology and Design.
 I come with an excellent mathematical and research background with a GPA of 4.14 (out of 4.2) for mathematics and research subjects combined.

-Currently I have 4 years of programming experience as a C++/Python developer in London Stock Exchange Group.
+Currently, I have 4 years of programming experience as a C++/Python developer in London Stock Exchange Group.
 Moreover, I am a self taught machine learning practitioner; a Kaggle Master.
 I am also a certified scrum master experienced in complete agile software development life cycle.

 I completed my undergraduate from Department of Electronic and Telecommunication Engineering ([ENTC](http://www.ent.mrt.ac.lk/web3/)), [University of Moratuwa](https://uom.lk/), in 2016 with a GPA of 3.99 (First Class Honours).